Frontend-Wizard/chat-app-css-illustration/README.md

 # Frontend Mentor - Chat app css illustration

-This is a solution to the Order summary card challenge on Frontend Mentor.
+This is a solution to the Chat app css illustration challenge on Frontend Mentor.
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Overview